chrisjsewell/pytest-param-files/README.md

 ,
 ```

-Then, use the `with_parameters` decorator to create a parametrized test:
+Then, use the `param_file` pytest marker to create a parametrized test:

 ```python
 from pathlib import Path